nicsuzor/wikijuris/ausip/assignlicence.markdown

 Often the licence is inside the box the software comes in – Shrinkwrap license.
 Or as a pre-requisite to a download – Clickwrap license.

-Gratuitous licences may be revoked at any time. [^AUTOREPLACED//Trumpet Winsock v Ozemail// [1996] 560 FCA 1ENDREPLACE] [^AUTOREPLACED//Trumpet Winsock v Ozemail// [1996] 560 FCA 1ENDREPLACE]: //Trumpet Winsock v Ozemail// [1996] 560 FCA 1
+Gratuitous licences may be revoked at any time. [^AUTOREPLACED_Trumpet Winsock v Ozemail_ [1996] 560 FCA 1ENDREPLACE]
+[^AUTOREPLACED_Trumpet Winsock v Ozemail_ [1996] 560 FCA 1ENDREPLACE]: _Trumpet Winsock v Ozemail_ [1996] 560 FCA 1

 ### Implied licenses

 Licenses can be implied from the circumstances.
 A newspaper editor has an implied licence to publish letters to the editor.
 This is always subject to directions to the contrary.
-An implied license also exists to use commissioned copyright material for the purposes contemplated. [^AUTOREPLACED//Beck v Montana Constructions Pty Ltd// (1963) WN (NSW) 1578ENDREPLACE]
+An implied license also exists to use commissioned copyright material for the purposes contemplated. [^AUTOREPLACED_Beck v Montana Constructions Pty Ltd_ (1963) WN (NSW) 1578ENDREPLACE]
-[^AUTOREPLACED//Beck v Montana Constructions Pty Ltd// (1963) WN (NSW) 1578ENDREPLACE]: //Beck v Montana Constructions Pty Ltd// (1963) WN (NSW) 1578
+[^AUTOREPLACED_Beck v Montana Constructions Pty Ltd_ (1963) WN (NSW) 1578ENDREPLACE]: _Beck v Montana Constructions Pty Ltd_ (1963) WN (NSW) 1578

  [1964-5] NSWR 229; (1963) WN (NSW) 1578__

-In the case of //Beck v Montana Constructions Pty Ltd// [^AUTOREPLACED(1963) WN (NSW) 1578ENDREPLACE] a firm of architects was commissioned to draw plans for a block of units.
+In the case of _Beck v Montana Constructions Pty Ltd_ [^AUTOREPLACED(1963) WN (NSW) 1578ENDREPLACE] a firm of architects was commissioned to draw plans for a block of units.
 When the owners sold the land they gave the purchaser the plans.
 The purchaser decided to build in accordance with the plans but not to retain the architect.
 The other architect who was retained produced plans which were a substantial reproduction of the first architect’s plans.
 The original architects sued the purchaser and its architect for infringement of the copyright in the sketch plans.
 [^AUTOREPLACED(1963) WN (NSW) 1578ENDREPLACE]: (1963) WN (NSW) 1578